FrankLeeeee/frankleeeee.github.io/blogs/2025-04-27-open-manus.md

 2. Thinking Stage

     This is the first stage of a ReAct agent, Manus will think about its next move based on the current and recent messages.
-In Manus, it handles the browser-use specifically: - If there is any recent use of browser, it will format the next step prompt using the browser_context_helper. format_next_step_prompt will inject the current states of the browser into the prompt, the states include URL, tabs, clickable elements and so on.
+In Manus, it handles the browser-use specifically: if there is any recent use of browser, it will format the next step prompt, `browser_context_helper.format_next_step_prompt` will inject the current states of the browser into the prompt, the states include URL, tabs, clickable elements and so on.

-    It then calls its parent class ToolCallAgent's thinking method.
-In this method, Manus calls LLM to think about the next action. at the same, the available tools are given to LLMs for function calling as well, so LLM will select the suitable tools to use for the next action.
+    It then calls its parent class `ToolCallAgent`'s thinking method.
+In this method, Manus calls LLM to think about the next action. at the same time, the available tools are given to LLMs for function calling as well, so LLM will select the suitable tools to use for the next action.

 - Acting Stage